Puran Badi

 Puran Badi is a village in the Dhod Panchayat Samitii in the Sikar District of Rajasthan region in India.
 It is 12 kilometers southwest of Sikar.
+Puran Badi village is older than Sikar City.

+History

+Puran Badi was founded by Puraram ji Bhadhadara (Brahmin).

+Puraram ji laid the foundation stone of Dungari Balaji and Puran Badi village in Kartik Badi Teej 1121(Vikram Samvat).

+Education

 There are three government schools in the village: a secondary school and two primary schools.
 There is a general hospital and an internet room in Puran Badi.